Subhaditya774/Stock-Market-Simulator/README.md

-# 💹  Stock Marktet Simulator Platform
+# 💹  Stock Market Simulator Platform

 An Intelligent FinTech Simulation System for Real-Time Stock Trading Built with **React, Spring Boot, and MySQL**